firstcontributions/first-contributions/README.md

 # First Contributions

-If you don't have git on machine, [ install it ]( https://help.github.com/articles/set-up-git/ )
+If you don't have git on your machine, [ install it ]( https://help.github.com/articles/set-up-git/ )

 Fork this repo by clicking on the fork button